Jaewook08/swpp202001/README.md

 - Mar.
 17: To build LLVM, please follow [BuildLLVM.md](BuildLLVM.md).
 If it doesn't work due to insufficient memory / free space, please contact TA to request a laptop for a class.
 EDIT: please use this form to request a laptop: https://forms.gle/jDV6K4sD61WEZKh99 *until: Mar.
 25 Wed*

+- May.
+26: Creational patterns in LLVM is described at [pattern-creational.pdf](pattern-creational.pdf)

 ## Projects

 - Apr.
 13: Check the [issue](https://github.com/snu-sf-class/swpp202001/issues/3) for making up project teams.